Features

 Stereoscopic 3D

-- When performing the function “Populate S3D Group Names automatically” in Avid products on a Stereoscopic 3Dlinked clip, the existing S3D Group Names will be replaced, and creating a Stereoscopic clip will not be possible.
+• When performing the function “Populate S3D Group Names automatically” in Avid products on a Stereoscopic 3D linked clip, the existing S3D Group Names will be replaced and creating a Stereoscopic clip will not be possible.
 If this does occur please perform another folder link on the affected clip(s).

 XDCAM Professional Disc User Data folder

-- When performing a file transfer from SxS cards to an XDCAMProfessional Disc using a device such as the PDW-HR1 some clips will be copied to the UserData folder of the XDCAM Professional Disc.
-Some of the clips will not import into Avid products when the user performs an AMA Link to Folder in the User Data folder.
-To correct this, the UserData folder must be opened in XDCAM Browser.XDCAM Browser will modify the image to allow it to be imported into the Avid products.
+Professional Disc.
+Some of the clips will not import into Avid products when the user performs an AMA Link to Folder to the UserData folder.
+To correct this, the UserData folder must be opened in XDCAM Browser.
+XDCAM Browser will modify the image to allow it to be imported into the Avid products.
 The user must perform another AMA Link to Folder function to import the clips into Avid.

-- AMA Link to a folder is not supported for XDROOT that is under the UserData folder on an XDCAM Professional Disc.
-The image must be copied off to the system storage and then the AMA Link to a folder will work, or the AMA Link to a file will work as well.
+- AMA Link to folder is not supported for XDROOT that is under the UserData folder on an XDCAM Professional Disc.
+The image must be copied off to the system storage and then the AMA Link to folder will work, or the AMA Link to file will work as well.

 - Consolidating/Transcoding of XDCAM Professional Discs will fail if run as a background task.